codade/KYSA/README.md

 From Version 2.04 on, it is possible to link csv-data to manually recorded cash transactions in a separate Excel list ("cashbook").
 Furthermore preferences can now be saved for the next session.

 Future work will include account data saving and machine learning.
 If you wish to help me, please give me a message.
 Any help is appreciated!
-I'm collecting account raw data csv-files for integration in future releases via a Nextcloud upload: https://krezdorn.next-cloud.org/index.php/s/zkB5Ro5GHjRdxi4.
+I'm collecting account raw data csv-files for integration in future releases via <a href="mailto:kysa@digital-souveraenitaet.de">mail</a>.
 If you upload you csv-file, please make sure to delete any personal information (account number, names, transactions etc.)

 Stable Windows executeable is available at: https://digital-souveraenitaet.de/kysa-know-your-Spendings (German version) or https://digital-souveraenitaet.de/kysa-know-your-spendings-english (English version)